Latlisc/Latlisc/README.md

 but those are all probably about as good as pipe dreams at the moment,

-I have a   l o t   to learn.
+I have a lot to learn.
 <!---
 Latlisc/Latlisc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.